Equity Release Horror Stories

 How Can You Protect Yourself from Becoming Part of an Equity Release Horror Story?

-You can protect yourself from becoming part of an equity release horror story by equipping yourself with the appropriate knowledge of all the implications of your decision.
+You can protect yourself from becoming part of an equity release horror story by learning how to avoid the big pitfalls discussed above.

-The Equity Release Council (ERC) is a legal entity that regulates the equity release industry.
+The Equity Release Council (ERC) is the industry body for the UK equity release sector.

 So, what does this mean?